scrabbletank/farhome-rules/rulesdoc.md

 A ray of radiant light envelops a target creature in range.
 Make a spellcasting roll against the creatures charisma save.
 On success they take 1 wound in holy damage, or 2 wounds if they are undead.

-Add a target for every level above cantrip.
+Add a target for every level cast above cantrip.

 ___
 #### Spare From Death